 The Organization receives significant contributions restricted by donors and considers contributions restricted for programs which are ongoing, major and central to its annual operations to be available to meet cash needs for general expenditures.
+The Organization also includes the board designated endowment fund within financial assets available to meet cash needs for general expenditure within one year as the funds could be drawn upon if the governing board approves that action.

 The Organization manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.
 The Organization has a target to maintain four to six months of operating expenses in cash reserves.
-The Organization has certificates of deposit with a historical cost of approximately \$249,000 and \$1,245,000, as of December 31, 2021 and 2020, respectively, maturing within one year, which relate to the Forever Campaign.
-It is the Organization's policy to re-invest such funds until needed.

-Note 10: Defined Contribution Plan
+Note 9: Defined Contribution Plan

 The Organization has a 401K plan (the "Plan") covering all eligible employees.
 The Plan is funded by employee contributions, including employer matching and discretionary employer contributions as defined by the Plan.
-Total employer contributions are \$216,000 and \$191,000 in 2021 and 2020, respectively.
+Total employer contributions are \$224,000 and \$216,000 in 2022 and 2021, respectively.